-• Children's Social Care - The current forecast for the service shows a potential overspend of £5.033m.
+• Children's Social Care - The current forecast for the service shows a potential overspend of £6.152m.
 However, there are a number of significant assumptions and uncertainties that could impact on this position before the year-end.
-A number of upward pressures within the Service have materialised and could result in the forecast overspend position increasing by a further £0.7m.
+Last month's report indicated that a number of upward pressures within the Service had materialised and could result in the forecast overspend position increasing by a further £0.7m.
+The actual forecast overspend has increased by £1.1m since last month.
 Further work is being undertaken to understand the pressures and refine forecasts.